 Why I love the Olympus C-8080WZ camera:

-model has now been superseded and thus in 2007 I would go for a camera with
+this model has now been superseded and thus in 2007 I would go for a

-feedback of digital technology, means this camera revolutionised the way
+immediate feedback of digital technology, means this camera

 Majoli